conniejhe/Surface-Cutting/Examples/Example.md

 3. Select the 'Surface Tracker Manual' filter from the Filters dropdown menu and select 'example_surface.byu' as the Input and 'ExtractSelection1' as the Selection.
 Switch the line type to sulcus.

 ![Sulcus Line](./ExamplePictures/SurfaceTracker1.png)
-4. Using the 'Interactive Select Points Tool', deselect the first point (using Shift key) and select a point at the end of the gyrus.
+4. Using the 'Interactive Select Points Tool', deselect the first point (hold down Shift key and left click) and select a point at the end of the gyrus.
 Use the 'Extract Selection' tool to save these two points.

 ![Extracted Selection](./ExamplePictures/ExtractSelection2.png)
 5. Select the 'Surface Tracker Manual' filter from the Filters dropdown menu and select 'example_surface.byu' as the Input and 'ExtractSelection2' as the Selection.
 Switch the line type to gyrus.